LewMar/docs/blade.md

         <p>This is my body content.</p>
     @endsection

-In this example, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
-The `@@parent` directive will be replaced by the content of the layout when the view is rendered.
 W tym przykładzie sekcja `sidebar` używa dyrektywy `@@parent` do dołączania (zamiast nadpisywania) zawartości do paska bocznego układu.
 Dyrektywa `@@parent` zostanie zastąpiona zawartością układu podczas renderowania widoku.

 > {tip} W przeciwieństwie do poprzedniego przykładu sekcja `sidebar` kończy się `@endsection` zamiast `@show`.
 Dyrektywa `@endsection` definiuje tylko sekcję, podczas gdy `@show` definiuje i **natychmiast ustepuje** sekcji.